emina-ferzana/audio_project_rpi/README.md

 ## Prerequisites

-- Build each library from the lib directory, and the proceed to build the project.
+- Build each library from the lib directory, and then proceed to build the project.

 ## Setup Instructions

 ### 1. Clone the Project

 First, download or clone the project repository to your local machine:
+'''
 git clone https://github.com/emina-ferzana/audio_project_rpi.git
 cd audio_project_rpi
 mkdir build
 cd build
 Cmake ..
 make
+'''
 ### 2. Run the Executables

 To run the prepared programs, use the following command:
+'''
 cd build/bin
 ./name_of_file
+'''